I have received several questions on social media, why is Asterix, MV and not HMCS or CNAV?

-Asterix is owned by Federal Fleet Services in Ottawa, it is a civilian ship and owned privately, hence the MV.
+Asterix is owned by Federal Fleet Services in Ottawa and is part of Project Resolve.
+She is a civilian ship and owned privately, hence the MV.
 She will be leased to the RCN for a period of ten years, operating with a mixed crew, civilian sailors will operate the ship while RCN personnel will be assigned to the ship for naval operations and the air detachment for the Cyclone or Chinook Helicopters will be RCAF personnel.

 As a civilian ship, Asterix will not be armed.
 Provisions have been built into the ship to add defensive weapons, should the need arise.